Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 1. Configure the proxy

     * `sudo vi /etc/nginx/nginx.conf`
-    * Replace contents of the file with the following (replacing ports and servers and adding additional proxy_pass configs as neccesary)
+    * Replace contents of the file with the following (replacing ports and servers and adding additional proxy_pass configs as necessary)

-    ```
+    ```conf

          worker_processes  1;

          events {